 In the absence of retirement benefits, you must invest a portion of your salary towards retirement as a self-employed individual.
 Invest in PPFs, NPSs, or equity-oriented schemes.

-Most people shouldn’t have too much trouble saving 10% of their income and allocating it to debt repayment or retirement.
+Most people shouldn’t have too much trouble saving 10% of their income and allocating it to debt repayment or retirement such as gold IRA providers.
 The saying goes, “If you can’t live on 90% of your income, you can’t live on 100% of your income.”

 Finally, examine your goals and cash flows every quarter to ensure that any surplus funds are invested in these buckets dedicated to your objectives.